Headache Medicine Fellowship

 Fellows in the program receive both clinical and didactic training in the basic science, diagnosis, and management of primary and secondary headache disorders.
 Our faculty also offer didactic lectures on headache pathogenesis and neuralgias.
 Fellows gain experience in procedural skills, such as chemodenervation, trigger point injections, and various types of peripheral nerve blocks.
 Our fellows also manage outpatient intravenous infusion therapy, which allows for a comprehensive educational experience.

 We offer the opportunity for fellows to explore complementary medicine options, such as biofeedback and acupuncture.
 Fellows study electives in pain medicine, treatment of orofacial pain, and a choice of other areas of professional interest.
 We dedicate one half-day of academic time each week to clinical research or self-study.

 Research opportunities include participation in current research trials in the Division of Headache or an independent research project.
 The Division of Headache holds bimonthly meetings to review case presentations and research studies and also hosts journal clubs.
 Fellows are responsible for presentations at journal club meetings.

 Fellows who successfully complete a year of training are eligible for subspecialty certification in headache medicine through the UCNS.

 Eligibility and Requirements

 To be eligible for our program, applicants must have successfully completed three years of ACGME-approved neurology residency training in the United States.
-Although not required at the time of application, fellows must obtain an active New York State medical license before starting the fellowship.
+Although not required at the time of application, fellows must obtain an active New York State medical license prior to starting the fellowship.

 - current curriculum vitae